 Learning Management Systems

 Learning Management Systems are comprehensive systems for the implementation and evaluation of electronic learning courses or corporate training courses.
 They handle many different types of functionality aimed at effective administration of these e-learning tools.
+As a part of administering these e-learning tools, a LMS is available as employee self-service solutions.

 Some experts describe a Learning Management System as a “framework for e-learning experiences.”